Lemmmy/krist-utils/README.md

 // generate a v2 address from a privatekey with custom prefix kristUtils.makeV2Address("password", "l");

+// generate a kristwallet privatekey from a password kristUtils.makeKristWalletPrivatekey("password");

+// generate a kristwallet privatekey from a password with a doublekey kristUtils.makeKristWalletPrivatekey("password", "doublekey");

+// generate a kristwallet address from a password kristUtils.makeKristWalletAddress("password");

+// generate a kristwallet address from a password with a doublekey kristUtils.makeKristWalletAddress("password", "doublekey");

+// generate a kristwallet address from a password with a doublekey and a custom prefix kristUtils.makeKristWalletAddress("password", "doublekey", "l");

+// generate a kristwallet address from a password with just a custom prefix kristUtils.makeKristWalletAddress("password", null, "l");

 // check if an address is valid kristUtils.isValidKristAddress("khugepoopy");